side-wave1

 Lichen Planus has been associated with Hepatitis C infection in some cases.

-Yes, it can sometimes be mistaken for other skin conditions, making correct diagnosis crucial for appropriate treatment.
+Yes, it can sometimes be mistaken for other skin conditions, making correct diagnosis is crucial for appropriate treatment.

 Treatments may include topical corticosteroids, antihistamines, immune modulators, and retinoids, depending on the severity of the condition.